ChuyingHe/ChuyingHe.github.io/docs/automation/argocd/index.md

 kubectl port-forward -n argocd svc/argocd-server 8080:443
 ```

-use credentail to login to ArgoCD UI:
+use credential to login to ArgoCD UI:

 - Username: `admin`
 - Password: get it from: